JGIBristol/analysis_best_practice/presentations/03_reproducible_research/index.md

 And __make what you provide usable to others__ by making sure that you store your data (with documentation) publicly wherever possible and provide a full description of your methodology as well as a script that others can run to check your results.

 *** =right
-If sharing your code sounds scary:
+If you don't then, great, but if sharing your code sounds scary:
 * You could run your scripts through a linter ([lintr](https://cran.r-project.org/web/packages/lintr/index.html) in R - supported in RStudio) first to have it tell you about any errors that can be automatially detected.
 * Everyone can improve at this stuff, so I think everyone finds it a bit scary.
 Share your stuff anyway, please!